Ultimate Japan Tour

 Friday Day 6 - Golf.
 Osaka Golf Club

 Located about an hour’s drive from Osaka.
 It is here, on the cliff tops above Osaka Bay, that holes were designed across a tight parcel of land by Osamu Ueda back in 1937 and also where the sparkling waters of the bay below can be seen from many vantage points on the tree-lined fairways.
 The 396-yard 7th is a feature hole on the front nine, where golfers fire their tee shot across a small pond to a fairway which then veers 45 degrees left to a triangular-shaped green.
-This putting surface, like those at holes 1, 3 and 4 on the front nine, sits close to the edge of the coastline.
+This putting surface, like those at holes 1, 3, on the back nine, the very short 14th hole plays along the boundary of the property, next to the road that separates the course from the sea.

-On the back nine, the very short 14th hole plays along the boundary of the property, next to the road that separates the course from the sea.
 Here at Osaka you can find several world class golf holes.
 You will also likely enjoy the superb views of the mystical and historical Seto Inland Sea.
 And don’t forget to try the amazing bento box lunches, add incredible staff and the option for a dip in a hot tub after the round.
-It is likely difficult to comprehend how life can get much better than this.
+It is likely difficult to comprehend how life can get much better than this. and 4 on the front nine, sits close to the edge of the coastline.

 Saturday Day 7 - Tour.
 Osaka to Kakegawa.